mohiramansurovna/dwv_cw/task.md

 - sample_data/ with at least two dataset
 - All chat and prompts used from A to Z for the dev

-### Short demo video (3-5 minutes):

-- upload data
-- clean missing values + categoreis
-- normalize numeric columns
-- build 2-3 visualizations
-- export cleaned data + report

 ### Transformation report output (example file)

 ### AI_USAGE.md

 - what we verified manually

-### The URL of your Streamlit app deployed on the Streamlit site

-### Report

-**A 2-page maximum report, where AI use is strictly forbidden.
-The report should explain your team's journey during this project: how you did it, what was difficult, what was easy, and what you learnt.**